frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

     - Parameter: Various Parameters that are pre-defined in the Quality Feedback Template you create.
     - Rating: Rating for a parameter from 1 to 5.
-    - Feedback : Feedback based on the Rating given.
+    - Feedback: Feedback based on the Rating given.